Clinical Trial Set Up

 We have the expertise to set up and manage clinical trials designed to demonstrate clinical safety and performance of a medical device for CE Marking according to ISO 14155, as well as obtaining post-market surveillance clinical data on commercialized devices.

-The ISO 14155 standard is released by the the International Organization for Standardization (ISO).
-This affects all medical device manufacturers and is now the standard of reference for conducting medical device clinical studies in the UE countries, United States and Japan.
+The ISO 14155 standard is released by the International Organization for Standardization (ISO).
+This affects all medical device manufacturers and is now the standard of reference for conducting medical device clinical studies in the UE countries, the United States, and Japan.

-The ISO 14155 standard was created to clarify the design, conduct, recording and reporting of clinical investigations carried out in human subjects to assess the safety or performance of medical devices for regulatory purposes.
+The ISO 14155 standard was created to clarify the design, conduct, recording, and reporting of clinical investigations carried out in human subjects to assess the safety or performance of medical devices for regulatory purposes.
 ISO 14155 is now in its third edition: ISO 14155:2020.

-While ISO 14155 is not law in the United States, it plays a role similar to ICH Good Clinical Practices Guidelines (E6) and has been officially recognized as a standard by the FDA since 16 March 2012.
+While ISO 14155 is not a law in the United States, it plays a role similar to ICH Good Clinical Practices Guidelines (E6) and has been officially recognized as a standard by the FDA since 16 March 2012.